pitadomingos/SETH/README.md

     -   **Northwood Teacher:** `teacher1`
     -   ...and more, as detailed on the login screen.

-This is a prototype environment.
-All data is mocked and will reset when the application is reloaded.
+This application uses a live Firebase backend.
+All data is persistent.
+The application will auto-seed with initial data if the database is empty.